mad-start/hugo-blog/content/posts/warm-start-learning.md

 3. **Nearest neighbor search** Here don't run any training, 1) embed the result and 2) be ready to determine whether the majority of top-k, or top-k% nearest neighbors are "urgent"; if so, label them urgent. k=1 may be a good starting point.
 Or, time permitting, a validation procedure can be done to select k.

-Model training is hard and takes lots of infrastructure.
-Infrastructure is costly and push button neural network training is not yet democratized with models of scale.
-Models are large with - in a growning number of cases and domains beyond NLP, billions of parameters.

-For most of us data scientists and machine learners, the days training of models from scratch (i.e. determining the "best" way to randomly initialize parameters), are over.
+For most data scientists and machine learners, the days training of models from scratch (i.e. determining the "best" way to randomly initialize parameters), are over.
 Noadays, warm-start learning is what we should expect with complex data.
 It's now a question of which warm-start technique to employ at a given use-case.

-To bring it full circle, the pretrained model referenced in this article was iniitialized using a trained SOTA-level network on shorter sentences.
+Even the pretrained model referenced in this article was fully tuned using a pretrained SOTA-level network.

-I wonder what the most common business use cases are where _cold-start_ old-school neural networks continues to be valuable.
+Where can I find some 2022 examples of training large neural networks (100+ million parameters), _not_ from pretrained networks, in industry?